aherne/unit-testing/README.md

 - only public methods of source classes are mirrored
 - arguments and return type of source methods are ignored, so original *public function asd(string fgh): int* will be mirrored to *php public function asd()*
 - all created methods will have empty bodies

-If you added another method to any of original classes, you will only need to instance Lucinda\UnitTest\Creator again in order to add the new test methods.

 ### DEVELOPMENT